evilwan/OrientExpress/README.md

 The tool is rather self-explanatory.
 The following functions are available:

-**Show the current VPN IP configuration (same functionality as the OpenVPN parent tool)
+**Show the current VPN IP configuration

 **Show a list of available VPN endpoints (exit servers)